Skip to Main Content

 Large-format Asian restaurants in New York have long operated on a logic that the experience starts at the door — the scale of the room, the movement of the crowd, the sense of occasion — before any food arrives at the table.
 Tao at 92 9th Avenue, in the Meatpacking District, belongs to that tradition.
 Its address in Chelsea's western edge puts it among a cluster of destination restaurants that draw diners specifically for dinner, specifically for the full arc of the evening.
 The kitchen operates under Chef Ralph Scamardella and covers both Japanese and Thai cooking, a pairing that defines a particular strand of New York's upscale Asian fusion model: broad in register, deliberate in its hospitality pitch.

 Within the city's competitive set for this format, Tao occupies a specific position.
 It is not the austere counter experience of a specialist omakase house, nor does it compete directly with the tasting-menu formalism of Atomix or the seafood precision of Le Bernardin.
-Its peer set is closer to Buddakan, the other large-scale Asian dining institution that has held its position in New York for decades.
+Its comparable set is closer to Buddakan, the other large-scale Asian dining institution that has held its position in New York for decades.
 These are restaurants where the meal is designed to unfold over a full evening, with a wine program serious enough to anchor the experience.

 The Arc of a Dinner at Tao

 Understanding how a meal at Tao sequences makes it easier to plan.
 The kitchen spans Japanese and Thai categories, which means the menu offers genuine range across lighter, more acidic preparations and richer, more aromatic ones.
-For diners approaching the evening as a progression rather than a single-register meal, this range is the feature , the ability to move from cleaner seafood-forward dishes into spiced and braised preparations within a single sitting.
+For diners approaching the evening as a progression rather than a single-register meal, this range is the feature, the ability to move from cleaner seafood-forward dishes into spiced and braised preparations within a single sitting.

 The Meatpacking District Context

 For visitors to New York planning an evening in this part of the city, the neighbourhood also connects easily to the broader West Side dining corridor.
-Dimes and Hortus NYC represent different points on the area's dining spectrum, and our full New York City restaurants guide maps the range for anyone planning across multiple nights.
+Dimes and Hortus NYC represent different points on the area's dining spectrum, and

 How Tao Sits Against the Broader Scene

-Globally, the Asian fusion category at the upper end spans considerable ground , from the ingredient-led minimalism of Dos Palilos in Barcelona to the more architectural approach at Aalto in Milan.
+Globally, the Asian fusion category at the upper end spans considerable ground, from the ingredient-led minimalism of Dos Palilos in Barcelona to the more architectural approach at Aalto in Milan.
 Tao's New York iteration belongs to a different tradition: the large-format American Asian restaurant that prioritises occasion dining over quiet contemplation.
 It shares more DNA with destination-format operators like Emeril's in New Orleans or the theatrical scale of Lazy Bear in San Francisco and Single Thread Farm in Healdsburg than with intimate counter formats.

 Noah Tepperberg and Jason Strauss as owners situate Tao within a hospitality group with a long track record in New York nightlife and dining.
-That background is visible in the operational polish of the evening format rather than in any specific culinary ideology , the room runs smoothly, the wine list is taken seriously, and the hours extend late enough to accommodate post-theatre or late-arriving diners.
+That background is visible in the operational polish of the evening format rather than in any specific culinary ideology, the room runs smoothly, the wine list is taken seriously, and the hours extend late enough to accommodate post-theatre or late-arriving diners.

 Planning Your Evening

 Hours: Monday through Thursday and Sunday 5pm–12am; Friday and Saturday 5pm–1am.
 Dinner only.
 Wine: 225 selections, 4,430-bottle inventory; California, France, and Champagne strengths; $$$ pricing; corkage $25.
 Cuisine pricing: $$$ (two courses typically $66 or above, excluding beverages and tip).
 Reservations: Booking recommended given consistent demand at this price tier on weekend evenings.
 Location: 92 9th Avenue, New York, NY 10011, Meatpacking District.
 Google rating: 4.3 from 5,238 reviews.
-For wider planning, see our guides to New York City hotels, New York City bars, New York City wineries, and New York City experiences.

 Recognition, Side-by-Side